Dream Schools

 “Let this energy live in your words.”

-“Your words may look and sound like the words of others.”
+“Your words may look and sound to you no different than the words of others.”

 After two years in the school, three quarters of the students have vanished.